mediacms-io/mediacms/docs/kaltura_migration.md

 child is plumbing nobody browses, so no category is made for it and its media is rolled up to the course, which is the category a person recognises.
 Only in an LMS tree: a KMS gallery that somebody named InContext is a real category and is kept.

+**Course names.** An LTI integration names the course channel after the LMS course id, so the category is called `14` and nothing on it says otherwise: `name`, `description`, `tags` and `referenceId` are the id or empty.
+The name a person would recognise is in the custom metadata Kaltura keeps beside the category, under a `CourseName` key, and that is what the migrated category is titled.
+A portal with the metadata plugin switched off, or a course with no such key, keeps the id as its title and the import carries on.

+This is read per category, one extra API call, and only for LMS trees: a KMS gallery is named by whoever made it.
+A course already imported under its id keeps that title; rename it on the category edit page rather than importing it twice.

+**Courses are marked as courses.** A category migrated from an LMS tree is created with `is_lms_course` set, the same flag MediaCMS's own LTI integration sets on a course it creates, so the two kinds are told apart in the admin listing, in the LMS courses API and in the upload form when it runs embedded in an LMS.
+Nothing is wired to an LTI platform by it: the migrated category has no `lti_platform` and no `lti_context_id`, because the source knows the LMS course id and nothing about which platform configuration on this portal it belongs to.

+One consequence to know about: with `USE_LTI` on, `SHOW_LMS_COURSES_IN_CATEGORIES` defaults to False, which keeps LMS courses out of the public category listing.
+Migrated courses follow that setting like any other course.
+Set it True if they should appear there.

 ### Category identity